Debjit Paul

 - Aligning Models with Human or AI Feedback - Text generation models are observed to display undesired and inconsistent behaviours, such as hallucination and unfaithful reasoning.
 My research has focused on designing methods to rectify the undesired behaviours of text generation models through interaction.

-May 4, 2025 | One paper, FIPO: Fallacy-Informed Preference Optimisation, won the Outstanding Paper Award 🏆 at NAACL 2025 |
+May 04, 2025 | Our paper FIPO: Fallacy-Informed Preference Optimisation received the Outstanding Paper Award 🏆 at NAACL 2025. |

 ---|---|